plone/training/mastering-plone/volto_talk_listview.rst

   Solve the same tasks in classic frontend in chapter :doc:`views_3`

+To be solved task in this part:

+* Create a view that shows a list of talks to allow a easy overview

 In this part you will:

 * Register a react view component for listings